-With spring just round the corner, it’s easy to get itchy sowing fingers in February.
-Some things, like chillies and Jerusalem artichokes, can be sown this month, but generally it’s best to try to resist the sowing urge until a bit later in the year.
+With spring just round the corner, it's easy to get itchy sowing fingers in February.
+Some things, like chillies and Jerusalem artichokes, can be sown this month, but generally it's best to try to resist the sowing urge until a bit later in the year.
 Most plants grow stronger from later sowings.
-This is a also good month to get everything you need ready for the growing season – and it’s another good month to buy and plant fruit trees and bushes.
-Below you’ll find tips on what to so and do in February.
+This is a also good month to get everything you need ready for the growing season - and it's another good month to buy and plant fruit trees and bushes.
+Here are my tips on what to sow and do in February.

 - What to sow inside